Image Gallery #1 for Creating Reportage Urban Sketches of People with a Poetic Twist

 Urban Sketch with a bit of reportage poetry

-My Poetic Version of Sketch Reportage
+My Version of Reportage Sketches using Poetry

 I don’t just want to add simple text to my sketches – like location, or some other fact to present a dry description of the scene I’ve sketched.
 I want to convey the scene before me in a quirky or lighthearted way that provides some cultural or social commentary.